Anastat/math-wasm/README.md

   [3, -1, -9, 4],
 ]

-Use command `npm i math-wasm` to install the package.
+Use command `npm i math-wasm-js` to install the package.

 To use functions in your code:
 ```